pocl/pocl/doc/sphinx/source/accel.rst

 | 11          | Parameter memory   |
 +-------------+--------------------+

-The size of the memories is read from the control registers, which is sufficient to determine the size of the address space of the accelerator as well as the offsets of each memory.
 The control registers are also used to control the execution of the accelerator:

 .. list-table::